The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 Glenmore Hotel – Rooftop Views and Local Vibes

 Built in 1921 by Tooth and Co.
-(Brewing), The Glenmore Hotel originally stood on the opposite side of the street.
-It was relocated brick by brick to its current location to make way for the southern approaches to the Sydney Harbour Bridge.
-Designed in the Inter-War Georgian Revival style, the building retains many original features, including fireplaces and ornate ceilings that were restored in 2016.
+(Brewing), The Glenmore originally stood on the opposite side of the street.
+It was moved brick by brick to make way for the southern approaches to the Sydney Harbour Bridge.
+The Inter-War Georgian Revival building still has many original features, including fireplaces and ornate ceilings restored in 2016.

-Today, the Glenmore is a classic Aussie pub with a lively atmosphere, especially on Thursday and Friday nights when locals gather to celebrate the end of the work week.
-Its rooftop bar is a major drawcard, offering spectacular views of the Sydney Opera House.
+Today, the Glenmore is a classic Aussie pub with a busy atmosphere, especially Thursday and Friday nights when locals celebrate the end of the work week.
+The rooftop bar is the main attraction, with views of the Sydney Opera House.

 There are some good meal deals here mid week.
-Currently on offer are $12 burgers on Tuesday, $1 wings on Wednesdays and $20 steaks on Thursdays.
+Currently on offer are $1 wings on Wednesdays and $20 steaks on Thursdays.

 Where: 96-98 Cumberland Street, The Rocks